Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 {{site.konnect_short_name}}.
 The set of plugins you have access to depends on your [license tier](/hub/plugins/license-tiers/).

-Custom plugins can also be developed by the Kong Community and are supported and maintained by the plugin creators.
-If they are published on the Kong Plugin Hub, they are called Community or Third-Party plugins.
+Custom plugins are also developed by the Kong Community and are supported and maintained by the plugin creators.
+If they are published on the [Kong Plugin Hub](/hub/), they are called Community or Third-Party plugins.
+For more information on developing plugins, see the [Kong Plugin Development Kit](/gateway/latest/plugin-development/pdk/)

 ## Why use plugins?

-Plugins provide advanced functionality and extend the use of the {{site.base_gateway}}, which allows you to add new features to your implementation.
-Plugins can be configured to run in a variety of contexts, ranging from a specific route to all upstreams, and can execute actions inside Kong before or after a request has been proxied to the upstream API, as well as on any incoming responses.
+Plugins provide advanced functionality and extend the use of the {{site.base_gateway}}, allowing you to add new features to your implementation.
+Plugins can be configured to run in various contexts.
+For example, plugins can be applied to a single [**route**](/gateway/latest/key-concepts/services/), which is the specific path requests take through your system, or they can be used across all [**upstreams**](/gateway/latest/key-concepts/upstreams), which are the servers or services that process these requests after they pass through {{site.base_gateway}}.

+By using plugins, you gain the ability to customize how Kong handles functions in your enviroment, either before a request is sent to your backend services or after it receives a response.

 ## Plugin compatibility with deployment types